trapd00r/pimpd/README.md

 excellent mpc client is lacking (for good reasons), as well as all the regular functionality one would expect.

+### Local playback

+  If defined in the configuration file, an external player can be used for playback of music running on another box (the MPD server).
+This is fully transparent; when MPD is stopped, so is the external player.

+  When the --play flag is given, pimpd will connect to MPD and start playback if neccessary, and at the same time connect to the stream with the specified external player.

+  Issues with unreliable network connections/slow disks causing the external player to exit is eliminated, as well as scenarios where the MPD playlist might be temporary empty (no playback - external player exits).

 ### Regular expression based queries

   You can search the database and playlist using regular expressions.
 There are